Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: The Flat Base Change Theorems

 on $K\cmod^{op}\times K\cmod$. \end{var} \begin{proof} Replacing $k'$ by a finitely generated and projective $k$-module $W$, we may prove

-Here $W$ is regarded as a $(\fg,K)$-module with the trivial actions.
+Here $W$ is regarded as a trivial $K$-module.
 It reduces to the cases where $W$ is free of finite rank by passing to retracts.
-Then the assertion follows since $\Hom_K(-,-)$ is left exact in the second variable. \end{proof} \begin{proof}[Proof of Theorem \ref{3.1.6}] Let $S$ be the collection of objects $X$ of $(\fg,K)\cmod$ such that $\Hom_{\fg,K}(X,-)$ satisfies the flat base change theorem.
+Then the assertion follows since $\Hom_K(-,-)$ is additive in the second variable. \end{proof} \begin{proof}[Proof of Theorem \ref{3.1.6}] Let $S$ be the collection of objects $X$ of $(\fg,K)\cmod$ such that $\Hom_{\fg,K}(X,-)$ satisfies the flat base change formula.
 Recall that $(\fg,K)\cmod$ is a compactly generated category whose compact objects are the finitely generated $(\fg,K)$-modules (Proposition \ref{3.2.4}).
-Since $S$ is closed under formation of finite colimits, it will suffice to show $\ind^\fg_\fk Q\in S$, where $Q$ is a $K$-module which is finitely generated as a $k$-module (Corollary \ref{2.1.14}, Lemma \ref{2.1.10}, Lemma \ref{2.1.13}).
+Since $S$ is closed under formation of finite colimits, it will suffice to show $\ind^\fg_\fk Q\in S$, where $Q$ is a $K$-module which is finitely generated as a $k$-module (Corollary \ref{2.1.12}, Lemma \ref{2.1.8}, Lemma \ref{2.1.11}).
 For any $(\fg,K)$-module $W$, we have